LibertyDSNP/spec/pages/Draft/Archivists.md

 ### `signatures`

 * array
-* all the signatures applied to this message at the time of archival.
+* all signatures applied to this message at the time of archival

 ## Batch